thuyanduong/React-Project-Planning-Practice/README.md

 ![Mock-up](assets/pokemon-team-builder.png)

 You're super excited about this opportunity!
-That is, until you realize that is all they have provided you with...
+That is, until you realize this is all they have provided you with...
 This is hardly enough information!

-## Exercise 0
+### Exercise 0 - Research
 If you're not familiar with Pokemon, take a minute to read this explanation from Nintendo, the company beside the franchise:

 > Pokémon are creatures of all shapes and sizes who live in the wild or alongside humans.
 There are currently more than 700 creatures that inhabit the Pokémon universe.